atomicjolt/open_assessments/README.md

     // Functional settings
-    max_attempts                 - The maximum number of attempts the assessment can be taken user_attempts                - The number of time the user has attempted the assessment
+    max_attempts                 - The maximum number of attempts the assessment can be taken user_attempts                - The number of time the user has attempted the assessment questions_per_section        - Number of questions to select and display from each section shuffle_question_answers    - Shuffle the answers for each question.

     // Settings for Analytics - these are returned to the calling server eid                          - External identifier.
 A value that can be used to uniquely identifier the user in another system.
 Might by a system id, student number, etc